Scott W. Tinker

-Doctor Scott W. Tinker (born November 15, 1959) is an American geologist, educator, energy expert, and documentary film maker.
+Dr. Scott W. Tinker (born November 15, 1959) is an American geologist, educator, energy expert, and documentary filmmaker.

-Dr. Tinker has contributed to higher education, mostly in the field of energy, while also helping governments, industries, and academes to collaborate together to tackle major societal challenges involving energy, environment, and economy.
+Tinker has contributed to higher education, mostly in the field of energy, while helping governments, industries, and academies to collaborate to tackle major societal challenges involving energy, environment, and economy.

 Early life and education

-Dr. Tinker was born in Centralia (Illinois) in 1959.
-His mother was Janice Wheeler Tinker and his father, C. N. “Tom” Tinker was a geologist.
+Tinker was born in Centralia, Illinois, in 1959.
+His mother was Janice Wheeler Tinker and his father, C. N. "Tom" Tinker, was a geologist.
 In 1982, he completed a Bachelor of Science in Geology and Business Administration, Magna Cum Laude and Phi Beta Kappa at the Trinity University in San Antonio, Texas.
-He also received a Master of Science in Geological Sciences at the University of Michigan, Ann Arbor in 1985, and a Ph.D. in Geological Sciences at the University of Colorado, Boulder in 1996.
+He also received a Master of Science in Geological Sciences from the University of Michigan, Ann Arbor in 1985, and a Ph.D. in Geological Sciences from the University of Colorado, Boulder in 1996.

 Career

-Dr. Tinker's career in the oil and gas industry includes Robert M. Sneider Exploration in Houston, Texas (1982–83), Union Pacific Resources in Englewood, Colorado (1985–1988) and Marathon Oil's Petroleum Technology Center (1988–1999).
-He left the industry world to become Director of the Bureau of Economic Geology at the University of Texas at Austin (2000–present).
-Dr. Tinker has served as the State Geologist of Texas (2000–present) and he is now a Professor, holding the Edwin Allday Endowed Chair of Subsurface Geology in the Jackson School of Geosciences at the University of Texas at Austin (2002–present).
+Tinker's career in the oil and gas industry includes Robert M. Sneider Exploration in Houston, Texas (1982–83), Union Pacific Resources in Englewood, Colorado (1985–1988) and Marathon Oil's Petroleum Technology Center (1988–1999).
+He became the director of the Bureau of Economic Geology in 2000 at the University of Texas at Austin (2000–present).
+Tinker has served as the state geologist of Texas (2000–present) and he is now a professor, holding the Edwin Allday Endowed Chair of Subsurface Geology in the Jackson School of Geosciences at the University of Texas at Austin (2002–present).

-Dr. Tinker is the founder and Chairman of the non-partisan Switch Energy Alliance, a 501(c)(3), whose vision is to inspire an energy-educated future though films.
+Tinker is the founder and Chairman of the non-partisan Switch Energy Alliance, a 501(c)(3), whose vision is to inspire an energy-educated future through films.
 He is the co-producer and on-screen guide for the feature-length documentary, Switch, the critically acclaimed film released in 2012 on global energy.
 He is also the writer and the on-screen guide for Switch On, released in 2019, about global energy poverty.

-Dr. Tinker has visited over 65 countries and made over 850 invited and keynote lectures to audiences globally.
+Tinker has visited over 65 countries and made over 850 invited and keynote lectures to audiences globally.

 Media

-Dr. Tinker has been interviewed and quoted by publications such as the New York Times, the Wall Street Journal, NPR, Forbes, The Hill, Nature, Scientific American, Bloomberg, USA Today, The Dallas Morning News, Houston Chronicle, and many more.
+Tinker has been interviewed and quoted by publications such as The New York Times, The Wall Street Journal, NPR, Forbes, The Hill, Nature, Scientific American, Bloomberg, USA Today, The Dallas Morning News, and Houston Chronicle.
 Select interviews include: